POLAR-fhiR/fhircrackr/docs/README.md

 ## Save and load downloaded bundles

-Since `fhir_crack()` discards of all the data not specified in `design`, it makes sense to store the original search result for reproducibility and in case you realize later on that you need elements from the resources that you haven’t extracted at first.
+Since `fhir_crack()` ignores all data not specified in `design`, it makes sense to store the original search result for reproducibility and in case you realize later on that you need elements from the resources that you haven’t extracted at first.

 There are two ways of saving the FHIR bundles you downloaded: Either you save them as R objects, or you write them to an xml file.